malkmusl/Thaumcraft-6-Source-Code/README.md

 ## License

 **<p>The original Thaumcraft 6 code belongs to Azanor!</p>**
-This legacy branch is maintained to preserve the original work.
+The legacy branch is maintained to preserve the original work.
 The new version of the Thaumcraft project (Taumcraft:Re) is licensed under Malkmusl's Open Source License.
 The source code and associated files for the new version are open and available for use, modification, and distribution.
 See the [LICENSE.md](LICENSE.md) file for more details.

 ## To-Do